NuevoFoundation/workshops/content/english/csharp-basics/classes-and-objects.md

 Another built-in class we have interacted with in the previous exercises is `string`.
 The `string` class defines a set of rules on how a list of characters should behave.

-With following line of code, we created a `string` object called `name` using the rules defined in the `string` class:
+With the following line of code, we created a `string` object called `name` using the rules defined in the `string` class:

 ```c#
 string name = "Patrick";